qzz031219/ixd-256-ennis/final/README.md

 The big concept behind this piece is life.
 The noise and hustle and bustle of life are everywhere, working and studying, getting up early and going to bed late, all of which take a toll on our minds.
 Including the seriousness of today's rat race, whether it is society or people around us will bring us a lot of pressure.
 How do we escape this predicament?

-So I want to go through this work to let the audience's mood relax and enter into a meditative state.
-That's why I want to create an immersive space for this project.
+Therefore, I want the viewers to put down their phones, relax and enter a meditative state through this work.
+That's why I wanted to create an immersive space for this project.

 ## Implementation